 Pursuant to the requirements set forth in existing environmental laws and the CEC's regulations, 16 areas of possible environmental impact from the Project were investigated.
 Detailed descriptions and analyses of these areas are presented in Sections 5.1 through 5.16 of the AFC.
-A list of the property owners within 1,000 feet of the Project and 500 feet of Project linears is provided in Appendix 1A.
-As discussed in detail in this AFC, with the implementation of the proposed mitigation measures and the anticipated Conditions of Certification, there will be no significant unmitigated environmental impacts associated with the construction and operation of ENGP.
-This Executive Summary highlights seven subject areas that have historically been of interest in CEC proceedings: air quality, biological resources, cultural resources, land use, noise, visual resources, and water resources.
+A list of AFC preparers is found in Appendix 1B.
+As discussed in detail in this AFC, with the implementation of the proposed mitigation measures and the anticipated Conditions of Certification, there will be no significant unmitigated environmental impacts associated with the construction and operation of the Project.
+This Executive Summary highlights the following seven subject areas that have historically been of interest in CEC proceedings: air quality, biological resources, cultural resources, land use, noise, visual resources, and water resources.